Surviving Brain Surgery

 As a believer, I did not expect my life to be any easier because of my profession of faith.
 I did trust in God’s promise to never leave me.
 He is faithful as we continue to walk together down this crooked path called life.

 I accept that everything that comes into my life is allowed by a good God.
 Why does He choose to heal some people and not others?
 I can’t answer that question.
 He alone can see into the future.
-God already knew I’d have a brain tumor, surgery and a difficult recovery.
+God already knew I’d have a brain tumor, surgery and difficult recovery.
 I believe He has a plan and a purpose for each of us.
 I’m using the miracle God granted me as a testimony.
 It is my desire to provide inspiration and encouragement for those facing a similar or other serious surgery.”

-Note from Boyer Writes: God made a way for Patricia Paige to survive her brain surgery through prayer, family support and the medical team that skillfully brought her through to live a productive life.
+Note from Boyer Writes in 2017: God made a way for Patricia Paige to survive her brain surgery through prayer, family support and the medical team that skillfully brought her through to live a productive life.
 She is most grateful that the doctors understood her feminine concerns and left her red bangs to be brought forward so that people would not even notice that she had gone through such major surgery.

 Whatever your challenges may be, give yourself to our Lord and ask Him to make a way for you to come through your difficult circumstances.